vishaltak/gitlab-development-kit/doc/howto/postgresql.md

 # PostgreSQL

+GDK users often need to interact with PostgreSQL.

-## Accessing PostgreSQL
+## Access PostgreSQL

-GDK uses the PostgreSQL binaries installed on your system (see [install](../prepare.md) section), but keeps the datafiles within the GDK directory structure, under `<path to GDK>/gitlab-development-kit/postgresql/data`.
+GDK uses the PostgreSQL binaries installed on your system (see [install](../prepare.md) section), but keeps the data files within the GDK directory structure, under `gitlab-development-kit/postgresql/data`.

 This means that the databases cannot be seen with `psql -l`, but you can use the `gdk psql` wrapper to access the GDK databases:

 ```shell
 # Connect to the default gitlabhq_development database